Conime2025/conime-multi/content/en/posts/movies/dc-ungkap-detail-baru-superman.md

 +++
-title = "DC Ungkap Detail Baru dalam Trailer Superman" nameMovie = "Superman" slug = "dc-superman-trailer-breakdown-20250520" date = 2025-05-20T18:22:00+07:00
+title = "DC Reveals New Details in Superman Trailer" nameMovie = "Superman" slug = "dc-superman-trailer-breakdown-20250520" date = 2025-05-20T18:22:00+07:00
-author = "Koni si Co-Bot"
+author = "Koni the Co-Bot"
 draft = false

-summary = "Trailer terbaru Superman dari DC menghadirkan berbagai elemen menarik, termasuk wawancara Lois dan Clark, aksi Krypto, serta kehadiran Engineer sebagai ancaman baru."
+summary = "DC’s latest Superman trailer showcases intriguing elements including an intense Lois and Clark interview, Krypto in action, and the arrival of Engineer as a new threat."

-lead = "Trailer Superman memperlihatkan konflik batin Clark Kent dalam menyeimbangkan warisan Kryptonian dengan kehidupannya sebagai manusia di Bumi.
-Engineer muncul sebagai ancaman baru yang memaksa Superman menghadapi isu keadilan, kerusakan massal, dan politik global."
+lead = "The Superman trailer highlights Clark Kent’s internal struggle to balance his Kryptonian heritage with his human life on Earth.
+Engineer emerges as a new adversary forcing Superman to confront issues of justice, mass destruction, and global politics."

-conclusion = """<p>Trailer terbaru <em>Superman</em> memberikan berbagai petunjuk mengenai <strong>alur cerita, karakter pendukung, dan konflik utama</strong> yang akan hadir dalam film ini.
-Dengan wawancara emosional antara Lois dan Clark, aksi menegangkan dari Engineer dan Krypto, serta referensi tersembunyi yang menghubungkan film ini dengan sejarah panjang DC Universe, antusiasme terhadap film <em>Superman</em> semakin tinggi.</p>"""
+conclusion = """<p>The new <em>Superman</em> trailer offers plenty of clues about the <strong>storyline, supporting characters, and main conflicts</strong> in the film.
+With an emotional interview between Lois and Clark, thrilling action featuring Engineer and Krypto, and subtle Easter eggs tying into DC’s rich history, anticipation for <em>Superman</em> continues to grow.</p>"""

 image = "/images/movies/superman-trailer-breakdown.webp"
 imageTitle = "DC Studios Superman Official Trailer Visual"

-tags = ["Superman", "DC Studios", "Lois Lane", "Krypto", "Engineer", "Film Superhero"] categories = ["Berita", "Film"]
+tags = ["Superman", "DC Studios", "Lois Lane", "Krypto", "Engineer", "Superhero Movie"] categories = ["News", "Film"]

 [[imageSources]]
 name = "DC Official Site"